SansGuidon/bookmarks/README.md

 * [Farnam Street](https://fs.blog/2017/10/how-to-remember-what-you-read/) - (2017) How to Remember What You Read
 * [Andy Matuschak](https://andymatuschak.org/books/) - (2019) Why books don’t work
 > Picture some serious non-fiction tomes.
 The Selfish Gene; Thinking, Fast and Slow; Guns, Germs, and Steel; etc. Have you ever had a book like this—one you’d read—come up in conversation, only to discover that you’d absorbed what amounts to a few sentences?
+* [Robert DiYanni](https://psyche.co/guides/how-to-gain-more-from-reading-by-taking-it-all-in-more-slowly) - (2021) How to gain more from your reading | There’s more to words than meets the eye.
+Deepen your appreciation of literature through the art of slow, attentive reading

 > Complete books
 * [Project Gutenberg](https://www.gutenberg.org/) - over 54,000 free eBooks, especially older works for which copyright has expired.